Diljit Dosanjh: 2012–2019: Established Punjabi actor and Bollywood debut

-Dosanjh continued his collaboration with Honey Singh in 2012 and released a single titled "Goliyan" that formed a part of the album International Villager.
+Dosanjh continued his collaboration with Yo Yo Honey Singh in 2011 with the track "Goliyan" which was subsequently released as a part of the latter's album International Villager.
 He next sang for the soundtrack of the Bollywood film Tere Naal Love Ho Gaya, released in January 2012, in a single called "Pee Pa Pee Pa" that also featured Priya Panchal.
 He also acted in that music video in the film.
 His subsequent single "Bodyguard", glorified the fall of Libyan revolutionary and politician, Muammar Gaddafi, where Dosanjh sang about his lifestyle, capture and death.
 His subsequent single "Miss Lonely", was composed by JSL Singh.
 In March 2012, he released his first religious album titled Sikh.
 The album featured eight singles and talked about the principles and philosophy of Sikh religion.
-Dosanjh played a lead role in June 2012 film Jatt & Juliet, which became one of the biggest hits in the Punjabi film industry.
+Dosanjh played a lead role in 2012 film Jatt & Juliet.
+The movie became one of the biggest hits in the Punjabi film industry.
 The award-winning film, directed by Anurag Singh, also featured actress Neeru Bajwa and was shot in Punjab and Mumbai in India and Vancouver, British Columbia, Canada.
 Dosanjh Diljit won the PTC Punjabi Film Award for Best Actor for the film.
-He gave vocals to five of the seven songs in the soundtrack of the film.
+He lent his vocals to five of the seven songs in the soundtrack of the film.

 The same year in November, he released his eighth album, called Back 2 Basics, with nine tracks and the music composed by Tru Skool.
 The duo worked together to produce the incredibly popular "Kharku" which won the "Best Bhangra Song of the Year" award at both the Brit Asia TV Music Awards, and the PTC Punjabi Music Awards.
 In January 2013, Dosanjh's third Punjabi film Saadi Love Story hit the big screens.
 The film, that also starred Amrinder Gill and Surveen Chawla, flopped at the box office.
 Dosanjh sang for two songs in the film's soundtrack, which was composed by Jaidev Kumar.

-Dosanjh made a guest appearance in the April 2013 Bollywood film Bikkar Bai Sentimental with his track "Main Fan Bhagat Singh Da".
+Dosanjh made a guest appearance in the April 2013 Punjabi film Bikkar Bai Sentimental with his track "Main Fan Bhagat Singh Da".
 Inspired by the success of Jatt & Juliet, the producers of the film released a sequel to the film, titled Jatt & Juliet 2, in June 2013.
 Dosanjh played the role of a cop in the film.
 The film had nine songs in the soundtrack, of which four were sung by Dosanjh.
 He gave vocals for the track "Main Taan Aidaan Hi Nachna" from the soundtrack of the Bollywood film Yamla Pagla Deewana 2, which was released in June 2013.
 In August 2013, Dosanjh's music video "Proper Patola" was released on Vevo, making it the first Punjabi song to be featured on Vevo.
 The single, composed by Badshah, received over one million hits on YouTube just within a fortnight of its release.
 Dosanjh said: "I extend my thanks to all who have liked watching the song.
 I'm glad to live up to the expectations of all, and with their faith in me."
 Diljit shot for his next Punjabi film Disco Singh, which was released on 11 April 2014.
 The film, directed and written by Anurag Singh, also features Surveen Chawla and is shot in Delhi NCR.
 In 2014, he worked for the film Punjab 1984, which is set in the backdrop of 1984–86 Punjab insurgency.
 The film was released on 27 June 2014 and is directed by Anurag Singh.
 The film won National Film Award for Best Feature Film in Punjabi.
 Diljit is only the first south Asian artist who visited the US headquarters of Google, Facebook, Twitter, YouTube and Instagram on the same day.
 In 2015, he sang in a duet song in Coke Studio @ MTV Season 4, Ki Banu Duniya Da, with the singer Gurdas Maan which was released on 15 August 2015 and was broadcast on 16 August 2015 on MTV India.
 Diljit's second film from 2015 Mukhtiar Chadha was appreciated for his unique role in it.
 In 2015, the Most Sensational Celebrities (MSC) study among most famous people in Pollywood, the riskiest personalities on the web, Diljit Dosanjh was found number one from number five in 2014 thus leaving behind Mika Singh, Gippy Grewal and Harbhajan Mann.